johnnychhsu/Interview_notes/os_notes.md

 ## OS related notes
 ### Process and threads
+A progress is a program in execution. <br />
 ![Process](./process_components.jpg)
 1. Stack : Contains method/function parameters, return address
 2. Heap : Dynamically allocated memory to process during its run time.